Dry food in Japan

 When the Japanese get a question, what is the most famous dry food?
 They will imagine it as one.
 So, it is a popular dried fish food.

-The technique of dry fish is ancient.
+The technique of drying fish is ancient.
 Yes.
 As this article has already said, the pot from the ruin contained it. (over 4000 years ago)

 However, the method is delicate and complicated.
 First, cut the fish’s stomach vertically, following its spine, then open it wide.

-Next, take the internal organs away to preserve the meat, and then soak the left meat into the salted water (it has 10 to 15% salt).
+Next, cut the internal organs away, and then open it following the belly.
+Then, soak the left meat in the salted water (it has 10 to 15% salt).
 It takes one hour.

-The final part is the same as the others.
-They will be under the sun shining for three to four hours till the meat gets half raw and not sticky.
+The final part is like the others.
+They will be under the sun for three to four hours until the meat gets half raw and not sticky.

-It can remain edible for five days, much longer than un-dried.
+It can remain edible for five days, much longer than row one.

 It is not yet.
 The dried horse mackerel will get protein and lipid TWO TIMES HIGHER than the raw one.